bushbecky/Microchip_PIC18F4550_USB_Serial/README.md

 Connect a USB cable directly to the pins of a pre-programmed PIC18F4550, add capacitor and crystal, and you have a virtual COMx serial port.

 > Do you have any enhancements to share with the community?
-We honour 95% of pull requests within a few days!
+We honour 98% of GIT pull requests within a few days!

 ##Introduction